EduardoMiola/EduardoMiola/README.md

 ## 📌 Highlights

 - 🔭 **Current Projects:**
-  - Working on [UtfprAulasGoogleCalendar](https://github.com/EduardoMiola/UtfprAulasGoogleCalendar) - A [UtfprAulasGoogleCalendar automates the process of scheduling university classes on Google Calendar.
+  - Working on [UtfprAulasGoogleCalendar](https://github.com/EduardoMiola/UtfprAulasGoogleCalendar) - UtfprAulasGoogleCalendar automates the process of scheduling university classes on Google Calendar.
 It extracts class schedules from a PDF file using Python, converts the data into a structured CSV file, and utilizes the Google Calendar API to create events for an entire semester.
-This tool simplifies time management and ensures that class schedules are easily accessible on any device synced with Google Calendar.].
+This tool simplifies time management and ensures that class schedules are easily accessible on any device synced with Google Calendar.
   - Exploring [Frontend and Data analysis].

 - 🌱 **Learning:**